-The Manual on Streamflow 2016 Edition has been prepared to provide a comprehensive description of standardized stream gaging procedures within the scope of streamflow data collection and processing of data for the determination of stage-discharge relationship.
-The manual is based on several international standards in streamflow data collection and processing which are already being implemented in different countries around the world and are considered appropriate for use in the Philippines as well.
+The Manual on Streamflow 2018 Edition has been updated to provide a comprehensive description of standardized stream gaging procedures within the scope of streamflow data collection and processing for the determination of stage-discharge relationship.
+The Manual is based on several international standards in streamflow data collection and processing which are already being implemented in different countries around the world and are considered appropriate for use in the Philippines as well.

-The Manual on Streamflow is hereby prescribed for use as a training guide and reference for the National Hydrologic Data Collection Program (NHDCP) of the DPWH.
+The Manual on Streamflow is hereby prescribed for use as a guide and reference for the implementation of the National Hydrologic Data Collection Program (NHDCP) of the DPWH.